-Durable Objects · Cloudflare Workers docs
+Durable Objects

 Background

 Durable Objects provide low-latency coordination and consistent storage for the Workers platform.
-A given namespace can support essentially unlimited Durable Objects, with each Object having access to a transactional, key-value storage API.
+A given namespace can support essentially unlimited Durable Objects, with each Object having access to a transactionally consistent key-value storage API.

 Durable Objects consist of two components: a class that defines a template for creating Durable Objects and a Workers script that instantiates and uses those Durable Objects.
 The class and the Workers script are linked together with a binding.

-Learn more about using Durable Objects.
+Learn more about using Durable Objects .

 Durable Object class definition